memgraph/sng-demo/post.md

 ```

 This method is responsible for responding to POST requests from the client.
 It returns the graph data that we fetched from the server in the previous method.<br /><br />
 Now let's do something with this data!
-Copy the contents of the `index.js` file that you created earlier [from here](https://github.com/g-despot/sng-demo/blob/master/static/js/index.js).
+Copy the contents of the `index.js` file that you created earlier [from here](https://github.com/g-despot/sng-demo/blob/master/static/js/index.js) and do the same for the `style.css` file located [here](https://github.com/g-despot/sng-demo/blob/master/static/css/style.css).
 I don't want to go into much detail about how to use **D3.js** so if you want to find out more I encourage you to visit [their website](https://d3js.org/).<br />
 I short, we fetch all the nodes and edges from the database and add them to an SVG element.
 The visual representation of the graph is made by simulating how physical forces act on particles (charge and gravity).
 You can drag & drop the nodes and hover over them to see the value of their name property.
 There is also an option to zoom in and out of the graph and drag the SVG element.<br /><br />